Mega Moolah by Microgaming — Full Review

 | Hit Frequency | 46.4% |

-The 11.88% house edge means Mega Moolah keeps $11.88 of every $100 wagered across millions of spins.
+The key numbers and statistics for Mega Moolah start with the 11.88% house edge — meaning Mega Moolah keeps $11.88 of every $100 wagered across millions of spins.
 This is a mathematical certainty built into the certified paytable — no strategy, timing, or bet pattern changes it.
 For context, the industry average for video slots is approximately 3-5% house edge, placing Mega Moolah in the competitive range at 88.12% RTP.

 Mega Moolah's RTP is widely misunderstood.
 The 88.12% figure is the base game only.
 Including the ~5.30% jackpot contribution, the overall theoretical RTP is ~93.42%.
 This means the effective house edge is ~6.58%, not 11.88%.
 It is still the highest in the collection, but the actual mathematical penalty is less severe than most reviews suggest.
 The critical nuance: that 5.30% contribution only returns to you if you win a jackpot.
 For the vast majority of players, the practical RTP is 88.12%.